 A locking vibrato has a very specific role to play in a guitar.
 There is no other vibrato that holds the tuning as well under such heavy duty use as many shredders tend to need for their music.
 Floyd Rose is in this category the benchmark product that others are usually compared with.
 Unfortunately the quality of Original Floyd Rose has spiralled down over the years, and it makes no sense to me to install it to my guitars.
 The only exception would be 7-stringed guitars, as my favorite part is only available 6-stringed.
 Talking about favorites – among the available locking vibratos my number one choice has been for a long time the Gotoh GE1996.
-It is a wonderful example of japanese design and engineering precision.
+We’ve installed it to most of the Hellcat guitars ever built, and it is a wonderful example of japanese design and engineering precision.
 I’m totally on the same page with their thinking – they’ve studied carefully the market leader part, eliminated all the weak spots of it – and designed simply a better product in many respects.
 The knife edge of the bridge, and the corresponding studs are an important factor in a locking vibrato, in order for the device to keep tuning well.
 Floyd Rose (and many others) have approached this detail in attempt to eliminate friction by choosing a hard material and shaping the knife edge sharp.
 In theory, this would be the best solution to the problem – and a brand new Floyd vibrato does keep the tuning extremely well.
 But then life steps in.
 The pressure caused by strings is pretty tough, and after a year or so (depending on the player) of extensive vibrato usage, the knife edges (and the corresponding stud slots) will be worn down, and the tuning capabilities have gotten worse – and they just keep getting worse until you replace the worn down parts.
 Gotoh has taken another approach.
 The GE1996 knife edge isn’t exactly a knife edge at all.
 It has a tiny radius to it – matched with corresponding radius in the studs.
 This means, that the Gotoh vibrato has slightly more friction than a brand new Floyd vibrato would have – but at the same time, the Gotoh part is extremely durable.
 The knife edges won’t wear down at all in the way Floyd parts will.
 The new Gotoh part keeps the tuning with 99,9% precision – and the situation won’t get worse in time.
 It is the best locking trem available – a part you can rely on.
 Another point worth mentioning is the way the vibrato arm mounts to the body of the vibrato.
 In a Floyd vibrato the arm used to be snug fit without much slack, but these days their tolerances have gotten looser, and the arm feels wobbly even when brand new.
 Another word of critic points to the nut that fastens the arm to the body – when you use the arm, the nut keeps opening by itself.
 In the Gotoh device they’ve used their proprietary mechanism to fix the arm – the same one they use in the 510 non-locking vibratos.
 You push the arm in to a snug nylon bushing in the body of the vibrato – the arm has an inner threading that acts as a height adjustment for the arm – and you can adjust the tightness of the arm by a little set-screw.
 A perfectly functioning part, that can take heavy dives up and down for years and years.

 The roots of tune-o-matic style electric guitar bridge lay deep in the history of archtop jazz guitars and the bowed instrument family.
 When you look at the Duke or Unicorn from side perspective, you notice that the body, neck, headstock, bridge and tailpiece form a similarly angled shape as in a violin.
 This construction contributes to the sound of the guitar tremendously, as the strings pull the tailpiece forward and press the bridge downwards, tightly against the top of the instrument.
 I’ve used many tune-o-matic variants and brands over the years, and seen new products pop up with great little improvements and become successful fast – and then the production quantities have been scaled up like crazy – followed by the quality spiralling down as crazy.
 Even if the tune-o-matic bridge and stop tailpiece appear like pretty simple parts, there are a number of details that can go (and usually do go) wrong if the design is not perfect, and the build quality isn’t up to par with the design.
 Most cheaper (and some expensive) tune-o-matic frames are die-cast zinc.
 This metal alloy is not very strong, and the usual problem is that the frame gives in under the pressure of strings – and when that happens, the radius of the bridge doesn’t match the fretboard radius anymore – which naturally causes a problem to set up the guitar right.
 TonePros used to make a good die-cast tune-o-matic, but quite recently we noticed the quality is not the same anymore – the metal is not as strong as it was, and there was other problems as well.
 The old stock parts we have are like from a different planet as compared to a newer batch.
 So we had no other option but to change brand.
-Now we’re installing ABM tune-o-matic.
+Now we’re installing ABM tune-o-matic to most Dukes and Unicorns we make.
 This is a small factory in Germany, that doesn’t offer any die-cast metal parts.
 Every frame and saddle part is milled from solid metal.
 The tune-o-matic we use is milled from bell brass – great sound, and super rigid construction that will not give in under pressure.
 The ABM tailpiece we use is milled from aluminium – lightweight, and contributes beautifully to the tonal character of our guitars.
 The build quality of these parts is superb.
 The saddles sit in the bridge frame nice and tight without slack to any direction.
 A nice touch in the ABM tune-o-matic is the fact that they have rounded off the saddle inserts so that they feel comfortable when resting your palm on the bridge.
 This is a detail rarely to be seen in a bridge made by milling.

 One aspect that many players seem to be confused about is the height adjustment of stop tailpiece.
 The most common myth is that the tailpiece must be screwed all the way down, or otherwise the sustain of the guitar will be sacrificed.
 Another popular belief is that the best sound comes from installing the strings to the tailpiece in a “top wrap style”.
 Jimmy Page used to do like this in order to make the string angle more gradual – which helps not break strings and to keep the tuning better.
 Well, guess what?
 Jimmy (and/or his technician) was correct in setting the angle more gradual – but he could’ve as well just raised the tailpiece higher.
 I mean, it is adjustable.
 If you adjust it too high, the pressure at the bridge will be too weak – or if you adjust it too low, the angle will be too steep and your strings will bottom out at the back edge of the bridge, adding one more friction point to the strings (bad for tuning stability) – and you’ll be breaking more strings cause the angle is unnecessarily steep.
 The strings pull the tailpiece forward with about 60 kg force (10-46 gauge strings) – that is enough pressure to make the tailpiece construction rock solid without any lock screws or other snake oil improvements.
 With this force pulling forward, it’s meaningless if the tailpiece studs are screwed all the way down or adjusted high enough to clear the strings from the bridge edge.
 They’re solid either way.
 So I would simply adjust the tailpiece as it was meant to be adjusted.
 The only sensible reason to screw the studs down and top wrap the strings over the tailpiece is that Jimmy Page did it like that.
 I can accept this, cause I’m a big fan.
 Hats off to Jimmy.